The Nest Learning Thermostat will not turn on after installation

 6) What else can I do?

-If you have the correct USB cable, you can start up the Nest display by connecting it to a USB port.
-Once this is done, Nest can help you troubleshoot what might be wrong with the wiring during setup.
+If you have the correct USB cable, you can start up the Nest Thermostat display by connecting it to a USB port.
+Once this is done, the Nest Thermostat can help you troubleshoot what might be wrong with the wiring during setup.

 What you’ll need: